verilator/verilator/docs/guide/warnings.rst

                               example.v:1:20: ...
 Location of previous definition, with value: 'def2'

    The best solution is to use a different name for the second macro.
-If this is not possible, add a undef to indicate the code is overriding the value.
+If this is not possible, add an undef to indicate the code is overriding the value.
 This will express the intent and should avoid future warnings on any linting tool: